philband/it-security-lecture/slides/01-05-encryption.md

 # Exercise 5.1 (:handshake:/:pencil:/:house:)

-1. Split into working groups of 3 or 4 students
+1. Split into working groups of 5 or 6 students
 2. Each group is assigned one of the topics (by consensus or randomization) described on the following slides
 3. Every group prepares a digital presentation of 15-20min on their topic
-4. At least _2 days before_ the presentation a PDF export of their slides is sent to <bjoern.kimminich@nordakademie.de>
+4. At least _2 days before_ the presentation a PDF export of the slides is uploaded on Moodle (once per group)
 5. All groups present their topic to all their classmates who can ask questions afterwards